Antidepressants

 Drug Class Overview

 Antidepressants treat major depressive disorder (MDD) and are also used for anxiety disorders, OCD, PTSD, neuropathic pain, insomnia, and smoking cessation.
-Individual response varies — patients may need to try multiple agents.
-Some improvement can occur within 1-2 weeks, but full therapeutic effect may require 2-3 months.
-After symptom improvement, many clients remain on treatment for at least 6 months, with longer maintenance in high-recurrence risk groups.
+Individual response varies, and patients may need to try multiple classes to find an effective agent.
+Some early improvement can occur after 2+ weeks, but noticeable mood improvement commonly requires 4-8 weeks.
+If symptoms persist after at least two antidepressant trials, treatment-resistant pathways (for example intranasal esketamine in a supervised setting with an oral antidepressant) may be considered by prescribers.

 Antidepressant Classes